 PHARMACIES & CLINICS

 If you’re feeling ill or have minor injuries, the best advice is to see a pharmacist first.
 Most speak English and give free advice and diagnosis.
 They can also clean wounds and issue some prescription drugs.
 If the problem is more serious than you suspected, you will be referred to a doctor.
 Pharmacies are usually open from 8 in the morning until 9 or 10 at night and can be found easily all over Ao Nang and Krabi Town.
 In Railay and Ton Sai there are no pharmacies.

 If you are staying Ao Nang, there are also a number of private English-speaking doctors’ clinics, of which Dr Somboon, next to 7-Eleven on the road heading from the beach to the village, is probably the best and least expensive.
 In town, ask your hotel for a recommendation (most clinics are open evenings only) or head straight for Krabi Nakharin International Hospital.
-If you do not have travel insurance, be sure to ask for all charges upfront, as these places tend to hike up their prices for claims purposes.
+If you do not have travel insurance, be sure to ask for all charges upfront, as many of these places tend to hike up their prices for claims purposes.

 BANKS, POST OFFICES AND COMMUNICATIONS

 There are many banks in both Krabi and Ao Nang.
 Opening hours are usually from 8.30am-3.30pm weekdays (9am-5pm in Ao Nang), excepting public holidays.
 Currency exchange booths are generally open longer; all major currencies are accepted and most do not charge commission.
 ATM cash machines can be found in all tourist areas, including on the islands.

 The main Post & Telegraph Office is on Utarakit Road in Krabi Town (Tel: 0-7561-1050).
 It is open from 8am- 4.30pm weekdays, 9-12am weekends.
-There is also a smaller branch in Ao Nang, with the same opening hours, next to The Art of Yoga Studio in the village.
+There is also a smaller branch in Ao Nang, with the same opening hours, on the main road through the village.
 Packing services are available.
 There is also a DHL courier drop off branch right next to here.